mirkosertic/FXDesktopSearch/README.md

 FXDesktopSearch is a Java and JavaFX based Desktop Search Application.
 It crawls a configured set of directories and allows you to do fulltext search with different languages support on the content.

-During the fulltext search, you can do drilldown queries on the found documents do restrict search results by date, author, document type or language.
+During the fulltext search, you can do drilldown queries on the found documents to restrict search results by date, author, document type or language.
 Beside the fulltext search analysis, advanced natural language processing is done.
 This extracts known entities such as persons, locations or organizations from the text and makes them available for drill-down facetted search.